 Accidents happen; so it’s a good idea to be prepared ahead of time.
 While some people have sensitive skin, everyone has sensitive eyes.
 So, what do you do if you get essential oils in your eyes?
 Since essential oils and water don’t mix, you need a substance that is safe to use in your eyes and that will quickly emulsify the essential oil, allowing water to quickly flush it all away.

-The answer is milk or cream.
+The easy answer is milk or cream.
 If you get essential oils in your eyes, quickly flush the eye with milk or cream until it stops burning.
 This should happen almost immediately.
 At that point, you can flush the eyes with fresh water to remove the milk.

 Some aromatherapy authors advise using a carrier oil in the eye, but while this is good on the skin, it doesn’t remove the essential oil quickly enough from the eye.
 And while it may not hurt, it’s not fun to have olive oil in your eye either.